 Research School of Earth Sciences & Research School of Biology ANU

 BAppSc (1984) Queensland University of Technology

-Michael Roderick graduated with a Bachelor of Applied Science in Surveying from the Queensland University of Technology in 1984 and subsequently worked as a surveyor across northern Australia until 1990.
+Professor Michael Roderick graduated with a Bachelor of Applied Science in Surveying from the Queensland University of Technology in 1984 and subsequently worked as a surveyor across northern Australia until 1990.
 He completed a Postgraduate Diploma in Geographic Information Systems at the University of Queensland in 1990.
 After working with the Department of Agriculture in Perth (1991-1993) he joined Curtin University.
 He was a lecturer at the School of Spatial Sciences, Curtin University of Technology, from 1993-1996 and completed a PhD in satellite remote sensing and environmental modelling at Curtin University in 1994.
 He joined the Australian National University as a research fellow in 1996 and currently holds a joint appointment as Professor between the Research School of Earth Sciences and the Research School of Biology.
-He is also an associate editor of Hydrology and Earth System Sciences and was previously associate editor (2009-2013) of Water Resources Research.

 Professor Roderick’s principle research interests are in environmental physics, climate science, ecohydrology (including plant-water relations), remote sensing and ecological dynamics.
 He has made major international contributions to understanding the water-energy-carbon linkage.